igor-morawski/tennis-SR/README.md

+# The repo is still going to be updated!

 # tennis-SR
 * Coded prototype (in Python) capable of solving the task or part of the task.
 * Process of evaluating prototype performance.